ihor-delta/delta/APPS.md

 - *conscious* dialogues with messages with no lomit are enabled when dialog is in real world
 - messages in the moment of thinking of something are disabled (conditions for messages are disabled)
 - tags and sorting by relevance by @CI mechanisms according to priorities of the Freedoms for popular representatives
+- queue mode when sleeping
+- read later message marking when busy
+- forwarding is disabled
+- action messages are disabled
+- "intuitive" understanding where is a message
+- speed of delivering messages is one message per minute
+- duration of the message is 10 secs with an opportunity to repeat

 ## @app.Karma
 - working on Karma from previous lives is disabled
 - motives are not important but the results of actions:
   - including orders, decisions for laws and their accepting, criminal schemes
   - even if the will of the representatives for whom the representative is responsible is contrary
+  - for socially beneficial actions
 - interaction with representative which help a representative to reach/increase negative results for other representatives decreases positive Karma
 - interactions with representative which help a representative to reach/increase positive results for other representatives or to increase educational Karma increase positive Karma
 - no opportunity to work on Karma except of returning everything what is possible back